-- Cover scratches, tender cuticles, and nicks in your skin with a petroleum jelly (like Vaseline) before treatment.
+- Cover scratches, tender cuticles, and nicks in your skin with petroleum jelly (like Vaseline) before treatment.
 If redness occurs at the waterline, cover that area with petroleum jelly, too.
 Keep in mind that petroleum jelly is, however, a barrier to iontophoresis, so apply it only as necessary.
 Use a Q-tip to help.

 - Treat any post-treatment, mild skin irritation, or redness with 1% hydrocortisone cream.

-- Talk to your doctor if the treatment doesn’t seem to be working.
+- Talk to your healthcare team if the treatment doesn’t seem to be working.
 Adding baking soda or prescription medicine (anticholinergic) to the water can help.

 - If excessive dryness occurs, use a moisturizer after treatment sessions.

 - When it comes to obtaining insurance coverage for the purchase of a home-use iontophoresis device, help is available.

-Have you talked to your doctor about excessive sweating?
+Have you talked to your clinician about excessive sweating?
 If not, now is the time!
-Learn more about how you and your doctor can work together to find the right treatment, or combination of treatments, to manage your hyperhidrosis.
+Learn more about how you and your care provider can work together to find the right treatment, or combination of treatments, to manage your hyperhidrosis.